 In all seriousness, what better way to celebrate this time of year than with fall cocktails?

-My Las Vegas Cocktail book has many fall and winter-inspired cocktails to keep you entertained and *quenched* this holiday season, so make sure to grab yourself a copy online or in stores.
+This Las Vegas Cocktail book has many fall cocktails and of course, all the winter-inspired drinks to keep you entertained and *quenched* this holiday season.
+Be sure to grab yourself a copy online or in stores.

 This Fall Cocktails recipe is called The Apple Pie Harvest, and it can be found at Oak & Ivy in Downtown Las Vegas.
 They have so many incredible cocktails on their menu, but this recipe I fell in love with.